speakeasy-api/openapi-reference-documentation/README.md

 | ---------------------- | :--------------: | :----------------: | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `{securitySchemeName}` | *list\<string\>* | :heavy_minus_sign: | A list of scopes/roles required for the security scheme.
 If the security scheme type is `oauth2` or `openIdConnect`, this is a list of scopes names required by the API consumer to be able to access/use the API, for any other types this could contain a list of roles or similar required for the API consumer to obtain to authenticate with the API. |

-#### Security Scheme Object<sup><a href="https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#security-scheme-object">3.1</a></sup>
+#### Security Scheme Object

-Security scheme details are defined in the components section of a schema.
+Security scheme details<sup><a href="https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#security-scheme-object">3.1</a></sup> are defined in the components section of a schema.
 A security scheme object can be given any name, but its name must match the name used elsewhere in the document for the scheme to be used.
 For example:

 ```yaml
 paths: